shashanka300/UDACITY_RL/p2_Continuous Control/Report.md

   The best performance was achieved by **DDPG** where the reward of +30 was achieved in **[Insert]** episodes.
 I noticed how changing every single hyperparameter contributes significantly towards getting the right results and how hard it is to identify the ones which work.
 The plot of the rewards across episodes is shown below:

   ![ddpg](images/scores_plot.png)
-### Model architectures of the actor and critic networks
-- **Actor**: Network that maps states -> actions.
-    I used a two-layer neural network with 24 units in the input layer, 256 in the first hidden layer, 128 units in the second hidden layer, and 2 units in the output layer

-- **Citic**: Network that maps (state, action) pairs -> Q-values.I used a two-layer neural network with 48 units in the input layer, 256 units in the first hidden layer , 128 units in the second hidden layer, and 1 unit in the output layer.

 ## Ideas for improvement